zammad/zammad-documentation/prerequisites-software.rst

 3. Reverse Proxy
 ================

-In a typical web enviorment today, you use an reverse proxy to deliver the static content of your application.
+In a typical web environment today, you use an reverse proxy to deliver the static content of your application.
 Only the "expensive" app required http requests are forwarded to the application server.

 The following reverse proxies are supported: